RodrigoGonzalez/flake8-custom-import-rules/README.rst

                                 (e.g., `from module import *`).
 These imports can lead to confusion, as it's unclear which names are being imported, and they can potentially overwrite existing names without warning.
                                 Turned on by default.

 restrict-aliased-imports        This flag restricts the import of modules under an
                                 alias (e.g., import numpy as np).
 While convenient, this can sometimes lead to confusion, especially for less common libraries or non-standard aliases.
-                                Given the ubiquity of certain aliases (e.g., np for numpy), this flag is turned off by default.
+                                Given the ubiquity of certain aliases (e.g., np for numpy).
+                                Turned off by default.

 restrict-future-imports         This flag restricts the use of `from __future__
                                 import`.
 These imports are used to enable features that will be standard in future versions of Python, but their use can potentially cause confusion or compatibility issues.
                                 Turned off by default.

 restrict-init-imports           This flag restricts imports from `__init__.py` files.
                                 Importing from these files can sometimes lead to confusing circular dependencies or other unexpected
                                 behavior.
                                 Turned on by default.

 restrict-main-imports           This flag restricts imports from `__main__.py`
                                 files.
 Importing from a `__main__.py` file